 The Library supports digital scholarship by negotiating with suppliers for full-text content in an appropriate format (e.g. XML or OCRd text) for text and data-mining.
 We are actively developing this area and new sources are coming on stream rapidly.

 - A large dataset of Elsevier’s content.
-Request access via IT Support Centre.
+Request access via The Support Portal and search "Elsevier".

 - Sketch Engine tools and ready-made corpora, of particular interest to linguists.

 - The 16.7-million-item HathiTrust corpus of books, recently made available for ‘non-consumptive research’, including items protected by copyright.